ClintonMorrison/num-to-words/README.md

 # numToWords
 ## What is this?
-This library provides a method for converting arbitrary integers into english/british text.
+This library provides a method for converting arbitrary integers into English text.

 For example:
 ```